Bolibourgeoisie: Government officials

 Alejandro Andrade, who was appointed Minister of Finance by President Chávez, owned a private Learjet 45 worth $10 million that was registered in Delaware.
 He had invested in horses for show jumping, having a horse farm attributed to Andrade's firm in South Carolina.
 Alejandro's son, Emanuel Andrade, was also sponsored by his father and is a decorated show jumping jockey and owned multiple horses that are worth up to millions of dollars and studs that can earn profits from breeding.
 Andrade also hired a public relations firm, Starting Gate Communications, an organization that specializes in equestrian activities for his son.

 The brother of the United Socialist Party of Venezuela (PSUV) politician Jesse Chacón, Arné Chacón, established a stable in Florida called Gadu Racing Stable Corp. and had horses compete in races in the United States until he was arrested in 2009.
 Brother of Ronald Sanchez the National Superintendent of Securities of Venezuela, Tomás Sánchez had a second stable, Rontos Racing Stable Corp., created that was signed by the same Gadu agent two months later.
 Ronald Sanchez was also accused of being involved in an extortion scandal in Miami by Venezuelan banker Thomas Vasquez in a testimony involving the case.
 The Rontos Racing Stable Corp. also own an apartment in the Trump Towers Miami building that was quoted at $625,000 in 2011.

 Business executives

 Ricardo Fernández Barrueco was a "modest business entrepreneur" in Caracas until he helped Chávez circumvent oil strikes initiated in 2002.
 In less than ten years, he had gained a net worth of $1.6 billion and created a combination of about 70 companies.
 He owned businesses in Panama, Ecuador and the United States and bought multiple financial institutions in 2008.
 In Miami, Fernandez bought a luxury apartment in the Jade at Brickell Bay, a home to many celebrities.
 In late 2009, Fernandez was arrested in Venezuela for unknown reasons and his companies were nationalized by President Chávez.
 He was released from prison in May 2014.

-Víctor Vargas Irausquín is a Venezuelan banker who helped the Chávez administration raise funds to finance Venezuela's budget.
-According to the United States Department of State, Vargas was "said to have made a profit off those negotiations" and was described as "a banker whose star has risen greatly during the Chávez presidency".
-Vargas was also assisted by the Venezuelan government for abiding by their policies during the Venezuelan banking crisis of 2009–2010, when more than a half-dozen private banking institutions were closed.